-Jennifer Aniston Is Not “Moving On” With Jake Gyllenhaal Despite Tabloid Report [Debunked]
+Jennifer Aniston Is Not ‘Moving On’ With Jake Gyllenhaal Despite Tabloid Report [Debunked]

 — Gossip Cop (@GossipCop) May 12, 2018

 People Magazine has reported that Jennifer Aniston is not interested in starting a relationship with anyone at the moment because she just “isn’t a fan of dating” as”she finds it awkward and unpleasant.”
-She still believes a love, People’s insider maintains, but she doesn’t like all of the media attention that her private life generates.
+She still believes in love, People‘s insider maintains, but she doesn’t like all of the media attention that her private life generates.

 As for the reason behind the Jennifer Aniston-Justin Theroux split, the source says that Jen had difficulty adapting to Justin’s New York lifestyle and he didn’t like the “insular” life that she lived in Los Angeles.
 According to the source, they tried therapy in an attempt to make things work.
 But in the end, the couple could not come to a compromise and so they decided to end their romantic relationship.